AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/create-simple-scenario-misc-module.md

    1. For the operator, click the dropdown arrow next to **Exist** and change it to [!UICONTROL **Contains (case insensitive)**].

       This allows the module to find projects with your chosen words in its name, even if you do not enter the entire name, or enter the name with the incorrect case (such as all caps).
-   1. In the last field under [!UICONTROL Search Criteria], enter a word or phrase that you know is in the name of the task you are searching for.
+   1. In the last field under [!UICONTROL Search Criteria], enter a word or phrase that you know is in the name of the issue you are searching for.

 1. In the **[!UICONTROL Outputs]** list, select the fields that you want the module to output.
 For this example, select the **[!UICONTROL ID]** and **[!UICONTROL Name]** fields.